 - Don't be tempted to reach for pre-packaged snacks like rice cakes, biscuits, crisps in these early stages.
 They come in very handy later on but don't fill your baby up with these high carb, low nutrient snacks.

 - If you are finding the idea of weaning quite daunting, consider searching for a local weaning class.
 The NCT hold regular classes and there are a lot of affordable independent businesses around specialising in weaning advice.
 I've listed a few that I have found below but if you know of any others do let me know.

 In these first couple of weeks your baby won't need a full pouch of food but you can fill them partially to cover 1 or 2 feeds.
 Alternatively you can pop cubes of food inside and then feed once defrosted.

 Reusable pouches are fantastic because you can fill them with hot food and then plunge them into cold water to cool quickly.
 The air can also be squeezed out before sealing which protects the purees from freezer burn.

 A pouch can easily be heated up in hot water, much easier that trying to heat up a jar or pot of food!

 We recommend using our 140ml Animal pouches for weaning and for younger toddlers.
 They help keep your little one interested with their bright design and help to encourage speech with their familiar animal design.
-Sorry if Giraffe wasn't quite what you had in mind for their first word :0)

 If you have any fab tips of your own please feel free to comment and share with everyone.